tarantool/doc/doc/tooling/tcm/tcm_access_control/tcm_ldap_auth.rst

     :start-after: ee_note_tcm_start
     :end-before: ee_note_tcm_end

-In addition to its internal :ref:`role-based access model <tcm_access_control_rbac>`,
+In addition to its internal :ref:`role-based access control model <tcm_access_control_rbac>`,
-|tcm_full_name| can be configured to use an external LDAP (Lightweight Directory Access Protocol)
+|tcm_full_name| can use an external LDAP (Lightweight Directory Access Protocol)
-server for user authentication and authorization.
+directory server for user authentication and authorization.

+When LDAP authentication is enabled, |tcm| attempts to authenticate users who submit the login form on a connected LDAP directory server. |tcm| constructs requests to the servers according to configuration parameters described on this page.
+Permissions of LDAP users in |tcm| are defined by LDAP group mapping.

 Both LDAP and secure LDAPS (LDAP over TLS) protocols are supported.

 ..  _tcm_ldap_auth_enable: